dice-cyfronet/atmosphere/doc/api/http_mappings.md

 ## List http mappings

-Get a list of http mappings
+Get a list of http mappings.
+A regular user only is allowed to see the the appliances related to their own appliances.

 ```
 GET /http_mappings